 Given our strength is in the creation of new work and flexibility within the design process, we have transitioned our productions to a variety of online and in-person formats.
-All of our productions are being aired via YouTube for the Fall Semester.
+All of our productions were aired via our YouTube channel.
 Some productions have gone 100% to zoom for live readings.
 Some productions have been filmed through zoom then the media edited for online distribution.
 Some productions have used a hybrid approach, filming some content outside and some inside, then editing the production.
 Our first mainstage production, 6 by 6: Collected Perspectives on Social Justice, with most of the plays staged and filmed on our E.C.
 Mabie Stage, and one play filmed outside.
 Our second mainstage production, Essential Workers: A Portrait, was an original work which combined online interviews and onsite filming.

 To aid in the influx of media capture and hybrid courses, the department purchased $208,000 of equipment, including:

 - 14 Robe T1 LED moving lights

 - EOS TI lighting console

 - HDMI/SDI capture boxes

 To support the move of classes into a hybrid format:

 - 10 MacBooks for sound design and theatre tech

 - 3 Dell Laptops to expand windows laptop cart